Marcelchia/Java__Assessment/README.md

 Q)What did you like about this project?

-Good test of OO knowledge.
+A good test overall.
 It felt more like a learning experience than an assessment as I have gained a better understanding for OOP and Java in general.
 This project is feasible and allows me to see the application to real working world coding.